 You will also need to enter the number of connections SAB should use.
 You can enter as high a number as recommended by your Usenet provider.
 For example, one of our recommended Usenet providers Newshosting allows up to 30 simultaneous connections for download speeds that will amaze you.
 If you don’t know what number to use, enter 10.

 You will have now entered enough information for SABnzbd to work.
 But for a better automated Usenet experience you will have to fine tune the settings a little more.

 Once the basic setup is complete, take the following additional steps.
 There are many options to choose from but we will only discuss the most important ones here.

 Launch SABnzbd, select the Config wrench icon in the upper-left menu and select the ‘General’ tab.
 Under the section ‘SABnzbd Web Server’ look for ‘API Key’.
 The API key is a long string of alphanumeric data that you must copy as you will need it a little later for further configuring the settings.

 If you scroll all the way down to the bottom, under the section ‘Tuning’ you will find the option ‘Cleanup List’; it may have some file extensions clustered together.
 Content that you download from Usenet sometimes comes with superfluous files attached to it that SABnzbd will delete automatically.
 If there are any additional file extensions you may want to add for automatic deletion, add them here.

 Now move onto the next sub-category in the configurations menu – Folders.
 Here you will be able to configure where your downloads will be saved.
-Note that SABnzdb uses different folders for temporary downloads and for completed downloads.
-SABnzdb’s default setting are to automatically save downloads to your main hard drive.
+Note that SABnzbd uses different folders for temporary downloads and for completed downloads.
+SABnzbd’s default setting are to automatically save downloads to your main hard drive.